Reflections, thoughts and everyday moments

 I pay about $1,470 / €1,350 in rent each month, and that includes electricity and internet.
 The rent is actually reasonable compared to other apartments in my area.

-I also pay for phone plans for myself and my daughter, who is a student.
-In addition, I have insurance, a loan I’m paying down, and a few subscriptions such as a gym membership, Netflix, YouTube, Spotify and iCloud.
+I have insurance, a loan I am paying down, and a few subscriptions — like a gym membership, Netflix, YouTube, Spotify and iCloud.

-Since last autumn I have known that my health situation might lead to a period where I wouldn’t be able to work.
-Because of that I made the decision to sell my car.
-I sold it in November and put the money into savings.
+Since last autumn, I have known that my health situation might lead to a period where I would not be able to work.

-It always feels good to have some money set aside in case something unexpected happens.
+It always feels good to have some money set aside in case something unexpected happens 💰🩷

 A closer look at my monthly finances